 - "We have to hand it to Toyota for providing so much for so little, but if it had a powertrain that responds to the note of a well-blown conch shell, the Yaris would be a cheaper keeper." -- Automobile Magazine

 - "The raucous engine is a bit of a killjoy. ..." -- AutoTrader (2014)

 Acceleration and Power

-All 2014 Yaris models are equipped with a 1.5-liter, four-cylinder engine that generates 106 horsepower.
-A five-speed manual transmission is standard on the base trim and highest trim and a four-speed automatic is standard on all other trims.
-The base Yaris gets an EPA-estimated 30/37 mpg city/highway, which is good for the class.
+The 2015 Toyota Yaris comes with a 1.5-liter, four-cylinder engine that makes 106 horsepower.
+A five-speed manual transmission is standard and a four-speed automatic is available.
+The base 2015 Toyota Yaris gets up to an EPA-estimated 30/37 mpg city/highway, which is good for the class.